 A balanced daily routine frees up precious time in your brain for more enjoyable and creative thoughts which in turn give you the golden eggs; MOTIVATION and PRODUCTIVITY.

 I am often asked 'How can I be more productive?'
 My answer; create a daily routine.
 Having a daily routine means your brain has less to think about in life and can use this saved energy on helping you be productive, creative and organised.
 This enables you to thrive.

 Many of you might feel anxiety, worry or stress at various times in life.
 If you create a daily routine, you can reduce these negative emotions by creating consistency for your brain.
 It creates comfort and calm for mind and body.

 A daily routine provides organisation, stability and peace of mind.
 Here are eight easy ways to create a mind-healthy routine to suit your lifestyle.

 NB: I am not advocating living a ‘routine life’, ie. living the same day again and again, forever.
-This article is on how to use a daily routine to establish calm in times of uncertainty.
+This article is on how to use a daily routine for personal and mental benefit.

 If the word routine fills you with feelings of being trapped or boring, try switching it for the word rhythm.
-Routine is the rhythm of your day.
+Your daily routine is the rhythm of your day.

 Even if you have severe resistance to making a routine, I urge you to try it just for a week or two to instill calm and get back into the driving seat of your life.
 Then if you wish to, go back to your usual way of running your day and come back to a routine as and when you feel the need to resume a sense of control.

-Here are 8 tips for your personalised routine:
+Here are 8 helpful tips to thrive with a daily routine: